linuxacademy/content-gitops/docs/Using_Manifests_With_Flux_Lab.md

 ### Lab Scenario

 Your manager is interested in using Flux to synchronize a Kubernetes Cluster with Kubernetes Manifests stored in a GitHub Repo.
 The Development Organization has pushed several releases of an application called 'Hello' to docker hub.
-The team would like you to set up a reository with the YAML required to create a namespace and deploy the container image on docker hub.
+The team would like you to set up a repository with the YAML required to create a namespace and deploy the container image on docker hub.

 #### For your use: